djstory/podcasting/README.md

   * If the Record Enable button is not visible, you can set it to appear by right clicking on the track head and selecting Configure Track Head
 * Rename the track something descriptive
 * Check that your mic input levels are good (loud enough but without getting into the red)
+* Also be sure to mute any other tracks that you don't want to hear as you record
 * Place the cursor at the start of the track and hit record